Chapter 8: Missions

 His eyebrows came together, almost touching.
 “Is that possible?
 Has it happened before?
 How does it—”

 “Don’t treat me like one of your experiments.”

-Trying to sound conciliatory, he asked, “How’ll I learn without asking questions?”
+He stood, pulling on a robe.
+Trying to sound conciliatory, he said, “How’ll I learn without asking questions?”

 “Yes, my love.”
 He encircled her with his arms.
 “If they’re gone, they’ll return.”